PKUHPC/SimpleFS/README.md

 # SimpleFS

-An implementation for parallel file system with rust
+An simplified implementation for parallel file system with Rust

 ## Introduction